Furness Abbey: Early history

 The monks of the abbey were large landowners, and the most powerful body in what was then a remote border territory.
 In particular, they were heavily influential on the Isle of Man.
 One of the kings of Mann and the Isles is buried at the abbey, as are many of the Bishops of Sodor and Man.
 Rushen Abbey on the Isle of Man was built on land owned by the monks.
 They also owned mines on the island, and built Piel Castle to control trade between the Furness Peninsula and the Isle of Man.

 Being about 70 miles down the coast from Scotland, the monks occasionally found themselves in between the frequently warring Scots and English.
-When Robert the Bruce invaded England, during The Great Raid of 1322, the abbot paid to lodge and support him, rather than risk losing the wealth and power of the abbey.
+The abbey was sacked in 1316 by Robert the Bruce, and had to be abandoned for two years.
+When Robert the Bruce invaded England again, during The Great Raid of 1322, the abbot paid to lodge and support him, rather than risk losing the wealth and power of the abbey.
+However, the monks guarded themselves against future attacks by fortifying the castle of Piel Island in 1327 to defend the abbey's harbour.
+The abbey's trouble were compounded by the Black Death in 1349, which probably killed the majority of the monks.

-The Abbey was disestablished and destroyed in 1537 during the English Reformation under the orders of Henry VIII.
+Furness abbey remained wealthy into the 16th century, with the west tower under construction on the eve on the Reformation.
+However, it was mismanaged, with the high-handed, duplicitous and bullying rule of Abbot Alexander Banke leaded to the abbey being raided by Earl of Derby in 1514.
+However, his favour with the king led to his restoration to the abbacy two years later.
+Several Furness monks were enthusiastic in their support of the Pilgrimage of Grace, which aimed to prevent Henry VIII's Dissolution of the Monasteries, and were executed.
+Abbot Alexander Pyle wisely surrendered the abbey in spring 1537, making it the first of the wealthier houses to fall.

-Recent history
+Post-Reformation history

-The abbey now lies in ruins and is on the Cistercian Way – a walk which used to link the abbey with the nearby town of Dalton-in-Furness.
+The abbey buildings were quickly demolished, with the royal commissioners beginning work before the monks had even left.
+Some of the outbuildings were converted into a manor house, but by the 18th century this had descended to farm status, while the massive ruins became a favourite of Romantic tourists.
 William Wordsworth visited several times and referred to it in his 1805 autobiographical poem The Prelude, whilst J. M. W. Turner made numerous etchings of the abbey.
 Queen Victoria and her lady in waiting Augusta Stanley are known to have visited in 1848 based on the diaries of the latter.
-Other notable tourists include the Theodore Roosevelt family.
-It was the first unguided visit on their European tour.
-A young Teddy Roosevelt and his siblings played on the ruins, which, in 1869, were not roped off or restricted.
+Other notable tourists include the Roosevelt family.
+A young Theodore Roosevelt and his siblings played on the ruins, which, in 1869, were not roped off or restricted.
 In 1896, while touring industrial Northern England, Chinese statesman Li Hongzhang visited the abbey site.
 Viceroy Li stayed longer than expected, so that his schedule had to be rearranged.
+The ruins were handed over to state care in 1923.